 Why Home Insurance Companies Don't Like Your Trampoline

 It's no surprise that your kids and your neighbor's kids love trampolines -- and therein lies the issue.
-The last ten years have seen over $1 Billion in medical bills associated with trampoline-related injuries.
+Over $1 Billion in medical bills were associated with trampoline-related injuries in the last 10 years.
 That number represents over 1 million injuries, with an average age of 9.5 years old for injuries with a fracture.

 If it is your kid going to the ER, the bill goes to your health insurance.

-If it is your neighbor's kid, it will likely go to your homeowners insurance.
+If it is your neighbor's kid, it can go to your homeowners insurance.

 What Does Your Home Insurance Company Say